-In our digital world we like things to happen immediately.
+In our digital world, we like things to happen immediately.
 Unfortunately, it can take days, if not weeks, for a credit card refund to appear on a cardholder’s account.

 What Is a Credit Card Refund?

-For every credit card transaction, there are two companies that help facilitate the purchase: credit card issuers and credit card networks.
-The credit card issuer is the company that creates and manages the credit card.
-The company essentially lends money to the cardholder to make a purchase.
+For every credit card transaction, two companies help facilitate the purchase: credit card issuers and credit card networks.
+The credit card issuer is the company that creates and manages the credit card, essentially lending money to the cardholder for them to make a purchase.

 The credit card network is the business that processes the transaction electronically.
 It does this by transferring the money from the credit card issuer to the merchant.
 Whenever someone makes a purchase with a credit card, the credit card issuer is the one to pay the merchant.
 Later, the cardholder pays the credit card issuer back.

 With credit card refunds, this entire process works the same way but in reverse.
 When a merchant refunds a purchase, the money goes to the credit card issuer.
 Then the credit card issuer returns that amount to the cardholder’s account.